 Tomatoes and peppers drop their blossoms when environmentally stressed.
 But when conditions are less extreme, a plant that has dropped its blossoms will flower again, set fruit, and be productive.

-Temperatures too cold or too hot; weather too dry or too wet; soil too nutrient rich or deficient; these are reasons tomatoes and peppers drop their blossoms.
+Temperatures too cold or too hot; weather too dry or too wet; soil too nutrient-rich or deficient are the most common reasons tomatoes and peppers drop their blossoms.

 Best tips on How to Grow Tomatoes.

-• Night temperatures below 60°F. Cover plants with floating row covers or plastic tunnels until temperatures warm.
+• Night temperatures below 60°F (16°C).
+Cover plants with floating row covers or plastic tunnels until temperatures warm.
 Wait to set out plants until night temperatures are warmer.

-• Daytime temperatures above 85°F. Put shade cloth structures over plants to protect them from direct rising temperatures.
+• Daytime temperatures above 85°F (29°C).
+Put shade cloth structures over plants to protect them from direct rising temperatures.
 Irrigate planting beds with cool water.
 In hot summer regions, time planting so that plants flower and set fruit before average daytime temperatures are too warm.

-• A sudden shift from hot spell to cool temperatures.
+• A sudden shift from hot spells to cool temperatures.
 If cool temperatures are forecast, protect plants with floating row covers or plastic tunnels.

 • Too much soil moisture as a result of rain.
 If summer rain is frequent, plant in well-draining raised beds or grow plants on mounds.
 Spread plastic around plants so that excess water runs off into furrows.